Marinecz/academic-kickstart/content/poster/2_poster_nesuchyně.md

 - Ivan Mikšík
 Date: 2021-8-11
 day_all: true
-location: "Annual congress of Institute of Physiology, Nesuchyně CZ"
+location: "Annual congress of the Institute of Physiology, Nesuchyně CZ"